The Spectral Flow of a Restriction to a Subspace and the Maslov Indices in a Symplectic Reduction: Introduction

+where $W^{\perp_Q}=\left\{ X\in E \,\; | \,\; Q[X,Y]=0 \;\; \forall Y\in W \right\}$.
+This linear algebra fact played a key role in the establishing in \cite{ballmann} of a Morse index theorem for closed Riemannian geodesics from the theorem for geodesic segments.
 When dealing with strongly indefinite problems (e.g. when working on a semi-Riemannian background), the notion of Morse index is replaced by the notion of {\sl spectral flow} (see Sec. \ref{sectionspectralflow}), and it becomes relevant to extend formula (\ref{eq1}) to a formula relating spectral flows.
-In these notes, we shall prove the following
+In \cite{benevieri} the authors proved the following:

 \begin{theorem} Let $Q=\{Q_t\}_{t\in [a,b]}$ be a continuous path of quadratic forms of Fredholm type on a separable infinite dimensional real Hilbert space $H$.
 Let $V\subset H$ be a closed finite codimensional subspace and denote by $\overline{Q}=\{\overline{Q}_t\}$ the path of quadratic forms on $V$ obtained by restricting the $Q_t$ to $V$.
 Then the spectral flows ${\rm sf}(Q,[a,b])$ and ${\rm sf}(\overline{Q},[a,b])$ are related by